 4) Variable resisters (potentiometers) R7 and R26 are installed on the non-component side of the PCB after the other small components are installed.
-Note that there is a small tab that may protrude from the potentiometer body that will need to be removed if present.
+These variable resisters are manufactured with two small tabs that protrude from the body.
+You will need to remove them if they are present.
 The picture below shows one of them with the tab noted.
-To remove the tab, grab it with pliers and bend back and forth at the base until it breaks away at the base.
+To remove the tab, grab it with pliers and gently bend back and forth at the base until it breaks away.